-If these coordinates are not know, then one can provide coordinates for two specific locations in the map and RiverWare will compute the image's projection coordinates.
-To provide this information to RiverWare, select the Set from Reference Points button.
+If no world file is available and if the coordinates of the image corners are not know, then a third option is to provide coordinates for two specific locations in the map, in which case RiverWare will use these reference point coordinates to compute projection coordinates fro the full image.
+To provide this information to RiverWare, select the Set from: Reference Points button.
 This opens the Image Location Dialog which displays a view of your image.
 For this utility, a reference point is a location for which you know the coordinates and you can locate in the image.
-As shown in the image, you do three things
+Only 2 reference points are needed to locate the image in the projection coordinate system.
+As shown in the image, you do three steps

-Step 1.
+• Step 1.

 Locate a reference points in the image.
 Use the zooming tools to get as close as possible to the first reference location.
-Click on the □ button and then click in the image to locate the first reference point one.
-Zoom/ Scroll to the 2nd reference location.
-Click on the second button ⊕ and click in the image to locate the second reference point.
+Click on the button and then click in the image to locate the first reference point one.
+Zoom/Scroll to the 2nd reference location.
+Click on the second button and click in the image to locate the second reference point.

-Figure: 2The Geospatial View's Image Location Dialog
+Figure 2: The Geospatial View's Image Location Dialog

-Step 2.
-For the first reference point corresponding to , enter the coordinates in the dialog.
+- Step 2.
+For the first reference point corresponding to [], enter the coordinates in the dialog. - Step 3.